tcarland/unity-k8s/README.md

 While the Unity Catalog project is working on a Container build, there are currently some issues with the build process from that repository.

-Wanting to build out a deployment for Unity on Kubernetes, this repo was created to track the manifests and a workable container build process for Unity Catalog.
+Wanting to build out a deployment for testing Unity on Kubernetes, this repository was created to track the manifests and a *workable* container build for Unity Catalog.

 ## Deployment

-We do not create the namespace via the manifests as the deployment needs a database (MySQL or Postgres) configured via the *ConfigMap* template.
+The namespace is not created via the manifests as the deployment needs a database (MySQL or Postgres) configured via the *ConfigMap* template.
 The deployment of this database is not currently covered by this repo and there is not a strict requirement that said database lives in the